syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 Dim image() As Bitmap = pdfViewer1.ExportAsImage(0, 3)

-Exporting PDFs as Vector Images
+Exporting pages of PDF document as Vector Images

-Exporting PDFs as vector images can be done using the ExportAsMetafile method.
+Exporting pages of PDF document as vector images can be done using the ExportAsMetafile method.
 The following code sample demonstrates how a PDF document can be exported as a Metafile.

 {%endhighlight%}